Kanaries/graphic-walker/README.md

 First, upload your CSV file, preview your data, and define the analytic type of columns (dimension or measure).

 > We are developing more types of data sources.
 You are welcome to raise an issue telling us the types of sources you are using.
 If you are a developer, graphic-walker can be used as an embedding component, and you can pass your parsed data source to it.
-For example, [Rath](https://github.com/Kanaries/Rath) uses graphic-walker as an embeding components, and it supports many common data sources.
+For example, [Rath](https://github.com/Kanaries/Rath) uses graphic-walker as an embedding components, and it supports many common data sources.
 You can load your data in [Rath](https://github.com/Kanaries/Rath)  and bring the data into graphic-walker.
 In this way, users can also benefit from data cleaning and transformation features in [Rath](https://github.com/Kanaries/Rath).

 ![](https://docs-us.oss-us-west-1.aliyuncs.com/images/graphic-walker/gw-ds-01.png)